manuelbieh/react-book/hooks/hooks-api.md

 };
 ```

 As no further request will be fired, the `isLoading` flag will be reset from `true` to `false` so as to not signal to the user that data might still be loading.
-As an error has occurred, the state of `isError` is set from `false` to `true`.
-As the code snippet above also contained a condition to handle the state of an error, we can display a message to the user:
+When an error has occurred, the state of `isError` is set from `false` to `true`.
+The code snippet above also contains a condition to handle the state of an error, so we can display a message to the user:

 ```jsx
 if (state.isError) {